yonkov/nasio/README.md

 Since v.
 2.0.2, Nasio fully supports languages that are read from right to left.
 It automatically rotates the layout if the user switches to any rtl language.
 You only need to pick a site language from Settings> General> Site Language and the rest is automatically done for you.

+## Light and Dark Mode
+Since v.
+2.1.1, the theme enables the website visitors to switch website between light and dark theme mode to improve the readability of text, images and videos.
+Reading website content at night time can be difficult.
+Enable the dark mode switcher to help your visitors to read more articles, spend more time on your website and protect their eyes from being hurt.

 ## Typography
 All aspects of typography are set up in accordance to a Modular Scale ensuring consistent typographical hierarchy.

 # Theme Documentation
-The following documentation will provide you with all the necessary information to get started as soon as possible.
+The following extensive documentation will provide you with all the necessary information to get started as soon as possible.
 The aim of this document is to provide help not only to WordPress developers but also to people with little or no coding experience at all.
 If you need any further assistance, do not hesitate to contact me by [email](mailto:yonkov.atanas@gmail.com).

 ## Right Sidebar Layout
 The theme supports a right sidebar and you can add as many widgets as you want there.
 The theme works best with the search widget, recent posts widget and recent comments widget.
 The theme extends the default WordPress recent posts widget to include post thumbnails.
 This is done for better user experience.
 By default, the theme shows default text in the right sidebar (search widget and recent posts widget) but you can add your own widgets through dashboard > widgets.
 We will get to that in a minute.